slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You can, you should, and if you’re brave enough to start, you will' -- Stephen King*

 <!--

-> *'You cannot find peace by avoiding life.' -- Virginia Woolf* Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*
+Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*
 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*
 > *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- Roger Kipling*